dshank-forge/FSND/projects/01_fyyur/starter_code/README.md

 4. Navigate to Home page [http://localhost:5000](http://localhost:5000)

-Bookmark - Trying to connect the create venue controller to the new venue view.
+Bookmark - Trying to connect the create venue controller to the new venue view. request.form.get() uses the key-value pairs from the form.